Upper Tier Handbook View

 Students may not leave campus and wander the neighborhood at any time.

-No alcohol, smoking or drugs are permitted at any time.
 Weapons are not allowed on campus.

-Students will wear their nametags at all times while they are on campus.
+Students MUST wear their nametags at all times while they are on campus.
 This is a safety request by Grace Baptist Church so they can easily identify “strangers” when we are there.
 Monitors should always wear a monitor badge for easy identification.
 Students are required to purchase a new name tag ($2) if they lose the one they were given at the beginning of the school term.

 Parents monitor all public areas during the school day to ensure safety and proper behavior.